WayneMRoseberry/WayneMRoseberry.github.io/_posts/2023-12-20-Diary-testing-an-AI-based-product.markdown

 >Guessing potential errors or issues in the software
 >[How To Test] Guess and test for errors when adding channels or sending direct messages
 >[Relevant Text] Add channels Direct messages
->[Why Important] Allows for uncovering potential issues that may not be evident through other techniques```
+>[Why Important] Allows for uncovering potential issues that may not be evident through other techniques

 More word salad mixing, and "Error Guessing" is such a rich topic it deserves more detail to really help.
 I also cannot figure out why error guessing is pointed out on "Add channels Direct messages" and not other page functionality.
-The search box?
-Add coworkers?
-Reply to message?

-Funny side effect... my objection to the suggestion is making me think of tests because I am complaining about things the bot didn't find.
+Funny side effect, my objection to the suggestion is making me think of tests because I am complaining about things the bot didn't find.
 Maybe that is the how this helps?

 >```Negative Testing
 >Testing with invalid or unexpected inputs
->[How To Test] Test with invalid or unexpected coworkers, apps, or slackbot commands
+>[How To Test] Test with invalid or unexpected coworkers, apps, or commands
->[Relevant Text] Add coworkers Apps Slackbot
+>[Relevant Text] Add coworkers
->[Why Important] Helps uncover vulnerabilities or unexpected behaviors```
+>[Why Important] Helps uncover vulnerabilities or unexpected behaviors

 This one, while low on details, is a little better.
 The topic "invalid or unexpected inputs" tends toward precise and detail - which controls, which values - and sometimes all you need to do is suggest to someone to try this and they make a decent go of it.
 I feel like the nudge on this one is more interesting.
+I am still left wanting more.

 Similar question as "Error Guessing" regarding "why only this control?"
-There are others where invalid and unexpected inputs seem just as much an question.
+There are others where invalid and unexpected inputs seem just as relevant.

->```Exploratory Testing
->Ad-hoc testing exploring various aspects of the software
->[How To Test] Explore different aspects of the software, especially the conversation between Neo and The Oracle
->[Relevant Text] Neo in the kitchen talking to The Oracle
->[Why Important] Allows for uncovering issues or behaviors that may not be covered by scripted tests```

-This one feels like a throwaway to me.
-Kind of like asking a bot "give me testing ideas for this page" and the bot responds "test the page."
-My wife hates it when I do things like that, so I have to assume most testers would dislike it as well.

-The "Relevant Text" part is strange.
-In the forum, I had made a response earlier today to another person with the text "Neo in the kitchen talking to the Oracle."
-We were talking about free-will and determinism, and that scene from The Matrix came to mind.
-Anyway, the bot seems to have decided that our convesation about Neo and The Oracle is a feature of the product and needs to be explored.

-Is that helpful?
-Would that tickle someone's imagine to find an interesting behavior in the Slack application?
-I cannot decide if the value lies there, or if it is just weird meaningless mismatches.

 >```Security Testing
 >Testing for security vulnerabilities
 >[How To Test] Test for SQL injections, XSS attacks, and other common security vulnerabilities
 >[Relevant Text] John Smith
->[Why Important] Google may have security vulnerabilities that need to be identified and fixed```
+>[Why Important] Google may have security vulnerabilities that need to be identified and fixed

 This one as well is odd.
-The "Relevant Text" refers to the personal channel section of the Slack navigation well, where you can select a person and send a DM.
-A tester needs a LOT more guidance to understand how to approach security attacks on that feature, because there is no UI level data input.
+The "Relevant Text" refers to the personal channel section of the app navigation well, where you can select a person.
+Someone needs a LOT more guidance to understand how to approach security attacks on that feature, because there is no UI level data input.
 It gives all appearance of nothing to attack, when the REAL way